rossanx/akfs/docs/journal.md

 Next, follow these steps to make the bootloader run fakekernel.s:

              A - cd src/bootloader

-	        Open FILE linker-script and change 0x10000 to 0x8000 (we are informing the linker that our code starts at memory address 0x8000.
-This will translate all addresses used by the code accordingly - we are not using relocatable code, it's all FIXED!!!)

-                IMPORTANT: Observe that the correct value is 0x8000 (8 thousand)

-	     B - Open FILE bootloader.s and make sure you comment the real values used by the REAL KERNEL, and uncomment the values used by the fakekernel.
-You will end up with something like this:
+	         Open FILE bootloader.s and make sure you comment the real values used by the REAL KERNEL, and uncomment

-                      .set KADDR, 0x800
-                      .set TOTAL_RAM, 0x7ee8
-                      #.set KADDR, 0x1000 # REAL KERNEL ADDRESS
+		 line:

-                      #.set TOTAL_RAM, 0xf0f0
+                       #.set __FAKEKERNEL__, 0

-                 IMPORTANT: Observe that KADDR is 0x800 (8 hundred)
+                 to become like this:

+                       .set __FAKEKERNEL__, 0

+                 This changes some values to enable running fakekernel.

              I created a Makefile with recipes to execute the next steps:

-             C - Assemble and link bootloader.s
+             B - Assemble and link bootloader.s
-             D - Assemble and link fakekernel.s
+             C - Assemble and link fakekernel.s
-             E - create a qemu disk
+             D - create a qemu disk
-             F - write the bootloader.bin to first sector G - write fakekernel.bin to second sector H - run qemu with all the parameters
+             E - write the bootloader.bin to first sector F - write fakekernel.bin to second sector G - run qemu with all the parameters

              So, just go to the directory src/bootloader and type: